mkropat/mkropat.github.io/_posts/2023-10-01-stacked-branches-with-vanilla-git.md

 ## Notes

-1. <a name="note-1"></a> Some people prefer to talk about stacked pull requests (PRs).
-Since every PR is represented by a branch underneath the hood and this post is about vanilla Git, I stick with "stacked branches" to refer to the concept.
-For all practical purposes you can replace the term with "stacked PRs" and the advice is the same.
+1. <a name="note-1"></a> Some people prefer to talk about "stacked diffs" or "stacked pull requests" (PRs).
+Since this is a post about vanilla Git, I stick with "stacked branches" to refer to the concept.
+For all practical purposes you can substitute in the other terms and the advice is the same.
 1. <a name="note-2"></a>  Stop using `git checkout` you dinosaur.
 For normal use cases, we have `git switch` now.
 1. <a name="note-3"></a> If you want to play along at home--with the exact same commit SHAs--run the following commands before running the example git commands: